aniljaiswal/nasa_api_test/README.md

 Create a `testing` database schema and to run all the tests, run `vendor/bin/phpunit`.

+# Security

+I've not protected the endpoint for keeping things simple, but I'd highly recommend securing the API from unauthorized access either using OAUTH or JWT in production scenarios.

 ### Note:
 I was running short on time and so I decided to not dockerize the application.
 I have a very rudimentary knowledge about Dockers and how to work with them.
 But, I use a service called `Nanobox` which does all under the hood Docker heavy lifting for me when I'm working on my dev environment.
 It's proven to be very useful to me.